Events In History

 The first American soldiers landed on New Zealand soil in June 1942, beginning an 'invasion' which would have a profound impact on both visitors and hosts over the next 18 months.

-- Page 5 - Having fun US styleAlthough the American forces worked hard, they all craved some time off.
-But New Zealand leisure-habits were very different to American ones.
-So the visitors devised their own
+• Page 5 - Having fun US styleAlthough the American forces worked hard, they also craved time off.
+New Zealand leisure habits were very different to American ones, so the visitors devised their own forms of